 - Don’t write directly onto your website platform.
-If your site crashes or there’s a tech glitch, you could lose all your work if you haven’t hit save in a while.
+If your site crashes or there’s a tech glitch, you could lose all your work if you haven’t hit the ‘save’ button in a while.
 And websites don’t tend to catch typos and other grammar errors very effectively (if at all).
 I write in an app called Grammarly first and then copy/paste my work onto WordPress (my website platform).

 - Do aim for 1,800-2,400 words per post (Grammarly automatically counts your words, FYI).
-The Google gods smile lovingly on this kind of “long-form” content and are more likely to nudge readers toward it in search results.
+The Google gods smile lovingly at this kind of “long-form” content and are more likely to nudge readers toward it in search results.
 If you can’t hit that word count, it’s okay.
+Don’t let this derail you.
 It’s much better to post a shorter blog entry than none at all!

-- Don’t start a new website for your blog.
+- Don’t start a new website for your blog unless you don’t have a website at all right now.
 If you’ve had your website up for months or even years, you’ve probably built up some credibility with the Google gods.
 It’s called domain authority, and it’s a search engine ranking score that goes up with website quality, content relevance, and a host of other factors.
 Why start over when you can essentially borrow the street cred and brand awareness you’ve already built online to boost your blog?

 How to market your blog posts